About the B.S. in Ecology: Aquatic Ecology Pathway

 Courses

 Students can select courses tailored to their career goals.
-For example, students interested in aquatic conservation issues should take ECOL 3530 Conservation Biology, ECOL 4050/4050L Ichthyologyand ECOL4310/4310L Freshwater Ecosystems.
-All students with the aquatic ecology area of emphasis should consider taking coursework for the Certificate in Water Resources.
+For example, students interested in aquatic conservation issues should take ECOL 3530 Conservation Biology, ECOL 4080 Integrative Conservation and Sustainability, ECOL 4050/4050L Ichthyology, and ECOL4310/4310L Freshwater Ecosystems.
+All Students interested in the aquatic ecology area of emphasis should consider taking coursework to complete the Certificate in Water Resources or a minor in Fisheries and Aquatic Sciences.

 Major Core